ember-cli/ember-page-title/README.md

 <title>{{model.title}}</title>
 ```

+This file is added automatically if you use `ember install`.
 This is for all the folks using ember-cli-head addons like ember-cli-meta-tags.

 ### API